rackerlabs/rackspace-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 -   Multi-purpose cloud infrastructure that you can use for Hadoop and for other services like hosting your web application or databases within the same environment.
--   Shrink and expand cluster on demand, by adding or removing nodes from a cluster or by resizing Virtual Machines(VM).
+-   Shrink and expand clusters on demand, by adding or removing nodes from a cluster or by resizing Virtual Machines (VM).
 -   Ability to clone a VM and boot new VMs off of snapshots.
 -   OpenStack provides persistent local disks for Hadoop to use as its permanent storage.